-New actions or PIs can only be added to Pentana by site admin or advanced users who have received the appropriate training.
-The contact details are provided below:
+New actions or PIs can only be added to Ideagen Risk by site admin or advanced users who have received the appropriate training.
+Please contact the Corporate Policy, Performance and Partnerships Team to request details of advanced users in your service.
+From time to time, it may be necessary to amend the information on the PMS to reflect changing circumstances.